 Critical Thinking about Music

 This module develops awareness of and interest in a variety of broadly based critical and investigative topics that go beyond the orthodoxies of chronological history and technical/stylistic commentary.
 The module aim is to enable you to see music not just as a self-sufficient artistic and intellectual tradition but also as an activity that is embedded in social-cultural contexts and informed by your values and attitudes.
 Important critical issues, embracing ethical and philosophical ideas as they relate to music, as well as a range of aesthetic and interpretive questions, will be addressed in a theoretical and a practical way.
-You will have a two hour lecture and one hour seminar each week.

 This module develops core skills in professional digital composition, using Logic Pro software.
 Topics addressed will include the analysis and study of different examples of digital composition techniques, and the completion of industry-specific composition briefs.
 The aim is to provide a basic grounding in computer based music composition and industry standard software.
-You will have a 90-minute practical and one-hour lecture each week.

 This module involves part-time placement (1 day a week) in an external organisation, and is aimed at developing hands-on work experience and employability skills in a workplace relevant to Music graduates.
 Each placement will be arranged by the Department, and will be provided by organisations involved in music or other areas of the creative and cultural industries.
 Departmental mentoring will take the form of a fortnightly seminar, where experiences are shared and work is undertaken on the assessment tasks.

 This module aims to provide a grounding in approaches to thinking and writing about popular music, with some theoretical and musicological background in musical, historical and cultural issues.
 It will cover a variety of general approaches and perspectives, as well as exploring key issues in relation to featured songs, videos, and case studies.